-Trentino-Alto Adige Trentino–Alto Adige is the northernmost Italian region, comprising two areas with very different personalities: the Germanic Alto Adige or Südtirol, which borders and once belonged to Austria, and right below it the more Italian but still very Alpine Trentino.
+Trentino–Alto Adige is the northernmost Italian region, comprising two areas with very different personalities: the Germanic Alto Adige or Südtirol, which borders and once belonged to Austria, and right below it the more Italian but still very Alpine Trentino.
 The region’s capital and largest city is Trento, followed closely by the Südtirol provincial capital, Bozen (Bolzano).
-The breathtaking valley of the Adige River is renowned in the wine world for varietally labeled cool-climate wines, mainly white.
-It has no DOCGs, nine DOCs (see map), and four IGPs.
-In 2017, Trentino–Alto Adige produced just over a million hectoliters (11.3 million cases) of wine, more than two thirds of it white and 91% at the DOP level, the highest percentage of any region.
-The region’s primary grape varieties are Chardonnay (22%), Pinot Grigio (19%), and Schiava (9%).
+The breathtaking valley of the Adige River is renowned in the wine world for varietally labeled cool-climate wines of a universally high quality.
+Though it has no DOCGs, the region’s nine DOCs (see map on this page) account for 93% of its wine production; most of the remainder is labeled with one of the four IGPs.
+In 2020, Trentino–Alto Adige produced 1.1 million hectoliters (12.6 million cases) of wine, more than 70% of it white.
+In all, the region has 15,403 ha (38,000 acres) of vineyards.
+Its primary grape varieties are Chardonnay (22%), Pinot Grigio (19%), and Schiava (9%).